 - I’m including this one first because it’s, hands down, the most important rule– only go snorkeling with a buddy, so you’ll each have someone within arm’s reach if an emergency occurs.

-If you’re traveling solo, you can go with a tour group.
-For example, consider this tour to Turtle Canyon or this one to observe dolphins from a boat and then head to a snorkeling spot, known to be popular with turtles.
+If you’re traveling solo, you can go with a tour group to any of the awesome off-shore snorkeling destinations in Oahu, like Turtle Canyon.
+For example, consider this tour to observe dolphins from a boat and then head to a snorkeling spot, known to be popular with turtles.
+Alternatively, this tour to Turtle Canyon has incredible guides, who strike the perfect balance of making sure you have fun, while making sure the turtles are still protected.

 - Before you go snorkeling in the ocean, make sure you’re a confident swimmer.
 If you need an extra boost of confidence, consider wearing a snorkel vest (similar to a life vest but specifically designed to be used while snorkeling).